tan629/url_shortener/README.md

 ## Running it using Docker

-- Install and run Docker in your local machine
+- Install and **run** Docker in your local machine to start the docker engine
 - Clone the repo to your machine
 - In the root folder of the cloned repo, create an .env file with the following template :